-BIRD HIKES Bird hikes are offered at Seabourne Creek Park during the Spring, Fall and Winter (October through May) usually on the first Wednesday of the month starting at 8 am.
+BIRD HIKES at SEABOURNE!
+Due to corona virus restrictions, bird hikes for April and May 2020 have been cancelled.
+Check back here for details on our first fall bird hike on October 7.
+Bird hikes are offered at Seabourne Creek Park during the Spring, Fall and Winter (October through May) usually on the first Wednesday of the month starting at 8 am.
 Coastal Prairie Texas Master Naturalists Bob and Carol Schwartz are bird hike leaders along with bird expert, Mark Scheuerman.
 This is a great learning experience and fun for birders of all abilities.
 Bring binoculars, hat, sunscreen, good waterproof walking shoes and water.

 The bird hikes start at 8 am and last until around 10:30 am.
 Meet in the main parking lot.